COMP2221/fp-website/site/content/slides.md

   bit of Haskell syntax that we will consider in more detail as the course progresses.

-  Please setup your Haskell programming environment (GHC + an editor/IDE of your choice), try some of the examples from the lecture and try to work your way throuhg the first exercise before the practical sessions start next week.
+  Please setup your Haskell programming environment (GHC + an editor/IDE of your choice), try some of the examples from the lecture and try to work your way through the first exercise before the practical sessions start next week.